HLOverflow/PortTunnelingExplained/README.md

 # PortTunnelingExplained
-I keep notes on how port tunneling works, explain the different techniques and specify which scenario to deploy which techniques.
+I keep notes on how port tunneling works, and specify which scenario to deploy which technique.

 ## SSH Port Tunneling for exploitation